 - Just north of San Simeon on Highway 1 lies the Piedras Blanca Elephant Seal Rookery, the largest elephant seal rookery in North America and also one of my favorite places ever because I love elephant seals (they’re so awkward and flompy and uglycute).
 Here, you’ll find dozens, and sometimes hundreds, of elephant seals at different stages of their migration period.
 They’re just the cutest, ugliest, least majestic, laziest, balls of blubber ever and I love them with all my heart.
 The best time to see them is January – March, that’s when you can see tiny flompy little fat elephant seal babies!

 - San Simeon is also home to the world famous Hearst Castle.
 This estate can be seen from the scenic Highway 1 and definitely warrants a stop.
 If you’re into rich people doing rich people things, you’re sure to love it.
 His pools alone are reason to check it out.
 No, you can’t swim in them.
+We recommend taking a guided tour like this one to learn about the story behind this ridiculous, gawdy mansion – and its creator, William Randolph Hearst, about whom the movie Citizen Kane is based – and to hear some of the fabulous stories about the celebrities and glamorous types that visited here.

 What to do in Cambria